ICube teams

 The “Discrete Geometry and Mathematical Morphology” Reseach group of IMAGeS team studies digital geometries and topologies as well as discrete tomography.
 The mathematical tools that are developed are adapted to image analysis and synthesis.
 The aims are, on the one hand, to build a robust and performing algorithmic in imaging, controlling processing errors related to the use of real numbers, and, on the other hand, to develop tools for studying different properties (differential, geometrical and topological) of both discrete and Euclidean objects.
 More generally, the team studies the transfers of properties between Euclidean spaces representing “reality" and discrete spaces belonging to the computer.
 The research activities are structured along the following axes: Discretization models for objects and operators; Reconstruction of characteristics and objects (estimation of geometrical parameters, reconstruction of Euclidean properties, discrete tomography); Digital topology, with a view to applications in medical imaging.
 The preferred application area in Discrete Geometry theme is currently biomedical imaging, but we are also pursuing work in remote sensing imagery.

-External link to IMAGeS-GDMM group website
+External link to IMAGeS team website

 MécaFlu-Turbulence group Fluid mechanics team MécaFlu-ICube, "Turbulence, Instabilities and Multiphase flows” group